 I also like the way in which the topics in Computing link together to form a coherent whole.
 ICT had become rather bitty - "Today we're reviewing a web-page, but tomorrow we're making a spreadsheet" - but almost every topic in Computing (apart from possibly the e-safety aspects) can be linked to another.
 Have a look at this Computing curriculum map as an example of how it can be done.

 So, is Computing new and exciting, or is it business-as-usual-with-a-bit-of-Scratch?
 Well, it's both.

-The only thing from the new KS3 curriculum that I’m not sure I had taught before as part of a KS3 ICT lesson was binary.
-The first lesson I ever taught, during teaching practice in 1997, was programming (the head of ICT was a science teacher who "corrected" my [correct] explanation of sub-routines because he'd always done it wrong, but he was enthusiastic about the subject).
+The only thing from the new KS3 curriculum that I'm not sure I'd taught before as part of a KS3 ICT lesson was binary.
+The first lesson I ever taught, during teaching practice in 1997, was programming (the head of ICT was a science teacher who "corrected" my [correct] explanation of sub-routines because he'd always done it incorrectly, but he was at least enthusiastic about the subject).
 My second lesson was a league table modelling exercise of the type that has since fallen from favour (to be replaced by business-like spreadsheets of event costings), but is the sort of pure modelling task that would work well in a Computing lesson.